Issity/jk_SubtitleExport/README.md

 If it's useful for you too - that's great.

 ## Found a bug?
 Want a feature?
-You can report a bug or suggest a feature by creating a _New Issue_.
+You can report a bug or suggest a feature by creating a [New Issue](https://github.com/Issity/jk_SubtitleExport/issues/new).
 I might do something with it but won't promise.

 _Live long and prosper!_